jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-shall-ocin-civic-underground.md

 description: 'Our chat with Argentinian techno talent, Shall Ocin'
 featuredImage: /img/shallocinmain.jpg
 ---
 _Shall Ocin, AKA Nicolas Abalos, has come a long way from his early days playing gigs in his hometown of Cordoba, Argentina.
-Since falling in love with DJing and techno in the late 90s, he has built up a strong catalogue of original productions and remixes leading to recognition from heavyweights in the game, including Maceo Plex. _[_RR_](https://ravereviewz.net.au/)_ got a chance to speak with Nicolas ahead of his [club tour down under](https://www.ravereviewz.net/Event/Zoo-Events-w-Shall-Ocin-Tutti-Sydney/202) and find out more about the man himself, his music and what we can expect..._
+Since falling in love with DJing and techno in the late 90s, he has built up a strong catalogue of original productions and remixes leading to recognition from heavyweights in the game, including Maceo Plex.
+[Rave Reviewz](https://ravereviewz.net.au/) got a chance to speak with Nicolas ahead of his [club tour down under](https://www.ravereviewz.net/Event/Zoo-Events-w-Shall-Ocin-Tutti-Sydney/202) and find out more about the man himself, his music and what we can expect..._
 <br><br>

 **RR: Nicolas, this will be your first trip down under - what image do you have of Australia in your mind?
 And what do you have you planned for the visit?**